Nicholas Hughes

 Nicholas Farrar Hughes (January 17, 1962 – March 16, 2009) was a British and American fisheries biologist known as an expert in stream salmonid ecology.
 Hughes was the son of the American poet Sylvia Plath and English poet Ted Hughes, and the younger brother of artist and poet Frieda Hughes.
-He and his sister were public figures as small children due to the circumstances of their mother's widely publicized death by suicide.

 Early life

 Nicholas was born in North Tawton, Devon, England in 1962.
-Through his father's mother, Hughes was related to Nicholas Ferrar (1592–1637).

-After her son was born, Plath wrote most of the poems that would comprise her most famous collection of poems (the posthumously published Ariel), and published her semi-autobiographical novel about mental illness, The Bell Jar.
-In the summer of 1962, Ted Hughes began an affair with Assia Wevill; Hughes and Plath separated in the autumn of 1962.
-On February 11, 1963, while Nicholas, age one, and his sister Frieda, two and a half, slept upstairs, Plath taped shut the doorframe of the room in which the children slept, then placed towels around the kitchen door to make sure fumes could not escape to harm the children, and died by suicide using the toxic gas from the kitchen oven.
+After her son was born, Plath wrote most of the poems that would comprise her most famous collection of poems (the posthumously published Ariel).
 Plath addressed one of her last poems, "Nick and the Candlestick", to her son:

-O love, how did you get here?